Battle of Jutland: Assessments

 However, Scheer seems to have quickly realised that further battles with a similar rate of attrition would exhaust the High Seas Fleet long before they reduced the Grand Fleet.
 Further, after the 19 August advance was nearly intercepted by the Grand Fleet, he no longer believed that it would be possible to trap a single squadron of Royal Navy warships without having the Grand Fleet intervene before he could return to port.
 Therefore, the High Seas Fleet abandoned its forays into the North Sea and turned its attention to the Baltic for most of 1917 whilst Scheer switched tactics against Britain to unrestricted submarine warfare in the Atlantic.

 At a strategic level, the outcome has been the subject of a huge amount of literature with no clear consensus.
 The battle was widely viewed as indecisive in the immediate aftermath, and this view remains influential.

 Despite numerical superiority, the British had been disappointed in their hopes for a decisive battle comparable to Trafalgar and the objective of the influential strategic doctrines of Alfred Mahan.
 The High Seas Fleet survived as a fleet in being.
 Most of its losses were made good within a month—even Seydlitz, the most badly damaged ship to survive the battle, was repaired by October and officially back in service by November.
 However, the Germans had failed in their objective of destroying a substantial portion of the British Fleet, and no progress had been made towards the goal of allowing the High Seas Fleet to operate in the Atlantic Ocean.

 Subsequently, there has been considerable support for the view of Jutland as a strategic victory for the British.
 While the British had not destroyed the German fleet and had lost more ships and lives than their enemy, the Germans had retreated to harbour; at the end of the battle, the British were in command of the area.
 Britain enforced the blockade, reducing Germany's vital imports to 55%, affecting the ability of Germany to fight the war.

-The German fleet would only sortie into the North Sea thrice more, with a raid on 19 August, one in October 1916, and another in April 1918.
+The German fleet would sortie into the North Sea only thrice more, with a raid on 19 August, one in October 1916, and another in April 1918.
 All three were unopposed by capital ships and quickly aborted as neither side was prepared to take the risks of mines and submarines.

 Apart from these three abortive operations the High Seas Fleet—unwilling to risk another encounter with the British fleet—confined its activities to the Baltic Sea for the remainder of the war.
 Jellicoe issued an order prohibiting the Grand Fleet from steaming south of the line of Horns Reef owing to the threat of mines and U-boats.
 A German naval expert, writing publicly about Jutland in November 1918, commented, "Our Fleet losses were severe.
 On 1 June 1916, it was clear to every thinking person that this battle must, and would be, the last one".